ModelOriented/modelStudio/README.md

 ### scikit-learn [dashboard](https://modeloriented.github.io/modelStudio/scikitlearn.html)

-Use `pickle` Python module and `reticulate` R package to easily make a studio for a scikit-learn model.

-In this example we will fit a Pipeline MLPClassifier model on titanic data.

-Install the `dalex` package.
+The `modelStudio()` function takes `dalex` explainers (created with `dalex.Explainer`) as an input.

 ```bash
 pip3 install dalex --force
 ```

+Use `pickle` Python module and `reticulate` R package to easily make a studio for a model.

+In this example we will fit a `Pipeline MLPClassifier` model on titanic data.

 First, use `dalex` in Python: